 Why she is on our radar

-Tara Tulley is a licensed clinical social worker and midwife located in Arizona and member of the International Society for the Study of Trauma and Dissociation (ISSTD) who claims to be a survivor of Satanic ritual abuse, with Satanic symbols burned onto her uterus.
-She is interim clinical director for the Tohono O’odham Nation’s Department of Health and Human Services Division of Behavioral Health.
+Tara Tulley was a licensed clinical social worker and midwife located in Arizona and member of the International Society for the Study of Trauma and Dissociation (ISSTD) who claims to be a survivor of Satanic ritual abuse, with Satanic symbols burned onto her uterus.
+As a result of a complaint filed by Grey Faction, Tulley's licensing board revoked her license.
+In addition, she was terminated from her position as interim clinical director for the Tohono O’odham Nation’s Department of Health and Human Services Division of Behavioral Health.

 Tulley was a licensed clinical social worker in Utah until her application for renewal was denied in October 2020.
 She obtained a license in Arizona in August 2019.
 The reasons for the denial in Utah, according to documents obtained from the social work board (p.
 35), include egregious unethical behavior such as performing exorcisms on patients diagnosed with Dissociative Identity Disorder (DID), waving around a gun during a therapy session, and engaging in dual relationships with patients.
 In fact, other documents reveal Tulley was the subject of three complaints in early 2019 -- including one from what appears to be her supervisor -- which allege Tulley was in the business of “revoking masonic and druid curses,” routinely violated client confidentiality, smoked cannabis with clients before sessions, and invited deliverance pastors to attend therapy with clients.
 Tulley’s mistreatment of patients was so severe, according to the social work board’s license renewal denial letter, that one patient stabbed themselves in the throat.
 In an ISSTD forum thread, Tulley attempts to explain that she did nothing wrong.